DIDSR/calzone/paper/paper.md

 )
 ```

-Notice that flexible curve fitting methods such as loess regression are very sensitive to the choice of span and delta parameters.
+Notice that flexible curve fitting methods such as Loess regression are very sensitive to the choice of span and delta parameters.
 The user can visualize the fitting result to avoid overfitting or underfitting.

 ### Spiegelhalter's Z-test